-The flow chart on page 43 is provided as a guidance as they apply to this water heater in accordance with AS/NZS 60335.2.40-2019 and/or ISO 5149.3-2014, and as such cannot cover all requirements of the standards.
+The flow chart on page 47 is provided as a guidance, as it applies to this water heater, for compliance with AS/NZS 60335.2.40-2019 and/or ISO 5149.3-2014, and as such cannot cover all requirements of the standards.
 Room area, volume and ventilation requirements are the limits required to comply with the standards with regard to A2L refrigerants.